Course Title: Labour Relations Law

 Overview of Learning Activities

-This course is generally delivered in a face-to-face mode with a blend of learning activities, which include lectures, seminars, problem solving, guest speakers, presentations, case studies, videos, online activities and student lead discussions
+This course is delivered through a blend of learning activities, which may include lectures, seminars, tutorials, case studies, videos and student led discussions.
+The course may be delivered online in modules.

 Overview of Learning Resources